lucasdietrich/zephyr-nrf52840-ble-dev/readme.md

 | H      | Humidity      | %    | 1,00E+00           |
 | B      | Battery Level | V    | 1,00E-03           |

-Measurements are retrieved periodically from devices.

 ## IPC Protocol (UART)
-The IPC protocol is based on message of fixed length.
-IPC frame format is the following one :

 UART configuration is